 The Women's Group meets once a week for two hours.
 The group aims to address some of the key needs and concerns facing women with an acquired brain injury.
 It focuses on wellbeing for women after acquired brain injury.

 The Men's Group meets on Tuesday mornings.
-It is primarily for men who have had a stroke although it may be relevant for men who have experienced other acquired brain injuries (for example, traumatic brain injury).
 The aim of the group is to provide a forum for men to share their experiences and to learn from one another.
 There may be discussion groups, guest speakers or other community-based activities.

 The Cognitive Challenge group meets on Monday afternoons.
 Activities include individual and group challenges that require varying levels of cognitive skills.
 The group is based on clients' interests and skills.